The ADA benefits people who have an interest in court activities, programs and services.

 In 1996 the Judicial Council of California, the policy-making body for the courts, adopted California Rules of Court, rule 1.100 to implement the ADA in the state court system.

-A completed Judicial Council form MC-410, Request for Accommodations by Persons With Disabilities and Response, is required to be submitted to the ADA clerk, located in the Self Help Center on the first floor of the Historic Courthouse, prior to the approval of the requested accommodation.
+A completed Judicial Council form MC-410, Request for Accommodations by Persons With Disabilities and Response, is required to be submitted to the counter, located in the lobby of the courthouse at 12855 Justice Center Drive, five days prior to the approval of the requested accommodation.
+The form can also be mailed to: ADA Coordinator, 12855 Justice Center Dr. Sonora, CA 95370.

 NOTE: If you have business at the courthouse and require assistance because of a disability, please call the court at (209) 533-6565.
 The court requires notification in advance in order to provide certain accommodations.
 For more information on services for persons with disabilities please, please call the ADA clerk at (209) 533-6565.